-Customize forms and letters better
+Customize forms & letters used in RB

-What’s easier in RB9’s Form Templates:
+What’s in RB9’s Form Templates:

 - You can also insert Special Fields, which allow you to customize their formatting, such as a Date field that you can select the order and appearance of day/month/year, and even include time stamps.

-Create your own simple reports easily
+Create your own reports

 While RB9 includes many reports, we cannot generate every report possible due to the thousands of data fields within RB.
-So we give you a list of all the tables so you can create and run your own single-table reports in Query Maker.
+So we give you a list of all the tables so you can create and run your own simple reports in Query Maker.